 No. This report relies on the Social Security Trustees' Intermediate Assumptions for economic and demographic factors affecting the current system.
-Some argue that the Trustees' economic forecasts are pessimistic and that faster growth of productivity and the economy as a whole would restore Social Security to financial health.
+Some argue that the Trustees'economic forecasts are pessimistic and that faster economic growth would restore Social Security to financial health.
 But retirees' initial Social Security benefits are indexed to the growth of wages.
-Hence, while higher productivity raises economic growth and increases wages and payroll tax receipts, faster wage growth will also increase the benefits that Social Security promises to pay.
+Hence, while faster economic growth will raise wages and payroll tax receipts, it will also increase the benefits that Social Security promises to pay.